insightsengineering/cards/tests/testthat/_snaps/ard_hierarchical.md

     Condition
       Warning:
-      Duplicate rows found in data for the "USUBJID" column. i Percentages produced will not be correct.
+      Duplicate rows found in data for the "USUBJID" column. i Percentages/Denominators are not correct.
     Message
       {cards} data frame: 1 x 15
     Output